It starts and ends with Bad Wolf.

 “Oh, this is nothing.
 You want to go explore?”

-She speaks to an older looking roman, who eyes them with vague distrust, which lessens as Rose drops a few gold coins in his hand. “volumus emere a paucis minuscula togas in super secundo, Mauricius” She says.
+They walk towards the back of the shop, which only has one other customer, seemingly immersed in a pile of red cloth.
+In the back is an older looking roman, a balding man who eyes them with familiarity and a vague distrust, which lessens as Rose drops a few gold coins in his hand. “volumus emere a paucis minuscula togas in super secundo, Mauricius” She says.
 The Roman, nods, and goes into what appears to be a back of his shop, before returning with several blue piles of cloth.

 “You want me to strip down?
 Here?”
 He asks incredulously.